Misfit-Ha/telegram-to-discord-Bot/README.md

 # tfi_telegram_to_discord_bot
-google app script that edits and uploads telegram channel posts to our discord channel.
+google app script that i'm using to edit and upload telegram channel posts to our discord channel.